demisto/content/Packs/Mattermost/Integrations/MattermostV2/README.md

 This integration was integrated and tested with version xx of MattermostV2.

 Some changes have been made that might affect your existing content.
-If you are upgrading from a previous version of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-MattermostV2).
+If you are upgrading from a previous version of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-mattermost-v2).

-## Configure MattermostV2 on Cortex XSOAR
+## Configure Mattermost v2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for MattermostV2.